| 24 May, 2017 19:46

 It seems this inscription for me, to use an explanation from Roland Barthes’s book The Camera Lucida, provides the punctum - that element of a photograph “which wounds me,” and is separate from the more obvious symbolic meaning of the picture overall, which Barthes calls the stadium.
 I thought perhaps I could alleviate myself of this needling requirement to include Mr. Tornes in my picture with a cursory Internet search of his name.

-So I asked my daughter Sophia, whom will herself graduate from Jones Middle School this Friday:
+So I asked my daughter Sophia, who will graduate from Jones Middle School this Friday:

 “Honey, which picture do you like better?”